Pomalidomide

-Pomalidomide, sold under the brand names Pomalyst and Imnovid, is an anti-cancer medication used for the treatment of multiple myeloma and AIDS-related Kaposi sarcoma.
+Pomalidomide, sold under the brand name Pomalyst among others, is an anti-cancer medication used for the treatment of multiple myeloma and AIDS-related Kaposi sarcoma.
+It inhibits angiogenesis, the formation of new blood vessels.

 Pomalidomide was approved for medical use in the United States in February 2013, and in the European Union in August 2013.
 It is available as a generic medication.

 Medical uses

-In the European Union, pomalidomide, in combination with bortezomib and dexamethasone, is indicated in the treatment of adults with multiple myeloma who have received at least one prior treatment regimen including lenalidomide; and in combination with dexamethasone is indicated in the treatment of adults with relapsed and refractory multiple myeloma who have received at least two prior treatment regimens, including both lenalidomide and bortezomib, and have demonstrated disease progression on the last therapy.
+In the European Union, pomalidomide, in combination with bortezomib and dexamethasone, is indicated for the treatment of adults with multiple myeloma who have received at least one prior treatment regimen including lenalidomide; and in combination with dexamethasone for the treatment of adults with relapsed and refractory multiple myeloma who have received at least two prior treatment regimens, including both lenalidomide and bortezomib, and have demonstrated disease progression on the last therapy.

-In the United States, pomalidomide is indicated, in combination with dexamethasone, for people with multiple myeloma who have received at least two prior therapies including lenalidomide and a proteasome inhibitor and have demonstrated disease progression on or within 60 days of completion of the last therapy; and is indicated for people with AIDS-related Kaposi sarcoma after failure of highly active antiretroviral therapy (HAART) or in people with Kaposi sarcoma who are HIV-negative.
+In the United States, pomalidomide is indicated, in combination with dexamethasone, for the treatment of people with multiple myeloma who have received at least two prior therapies including lenalidomide and a proteasome inhibitor and have demonstrated disease progression on or within 60 days of completion of the last therapy; and for the treatment of people with AIDS-related Kaposi sarcoma after failure of highly active antiretroviral therapy (HAART) or in people with Kaposi sarcoma who are HIV-negative.